 Federal Student Loan Repayment Program

-Various government agencies have the authority to design and offer student loan repayment programs to highly qualified new hires and to current employees.
-In 2009, 36 federal agencies provided 8,454 employees with nearly $62 million in student loan repayment benefits.
+Description: Various government agencies have the authority to design and offer student loan repayment programs to highly qualified new hires and to current employees.

 Participating agencies include (but are not limited to) the Department of Homeland Security, the Department of Health & Human Services, the Department of Veterans Affairs, and the Department of Commerce.
 The types of professionals receiving this benefit include attorneys, nurses, business analysts, engineers, accountants, human resource specialists, plus other administrators and assistants.